 In order to convict a person of burglary, the prosecutor must prove that the defendant entered a building or structure without permission with the intent commit a crime inside.
 For example, if a homeless person goes into a school to find shelter on a cold night, the person has not committed burglary because he or she does not intend to commit a crime.
 The person could be convicted of trespassing (going onto someone else’s property without permission), but not burglary.
 However, if the defendant intended to take a shower- and thereby steal water and soap – then the defendant entered the building with the intent to commit theft and could be convicted of burglary.
-For more information on burglary, see Burglary: Penalties and Sentencing and Home Invasions.
-There are different ways in which a prosecutor can prove the defendant’s criminal intent.

 The criminal intent requirement for burglary varies from state to state.
 In some states, the prosecution must prove the defendant intended to commit a felony or theft.
 A felony is a crime punishable by incarceration in state prison.
 In these states, a person who enters a building without permission in order to commit some other minor offense, such as misdemeanor prostitution, has not committed burglary.
 In other states, the intent to commit any crime will do.